-- The independent members of our board make CEO compensation decisions, based on the recommendation of the committee; - The independent members of the board make compensation decisions regarding the other NEOs, based on the recommendation of the committee and the CEO; and - The committee is advised by an independent compensation consultant.
+- The independent members of our board ratify CEO compensation decisions, based on the recommendation of the committee; - The independent members of the board make compensation decisions regarding the other NEOs, based on the recommendation of the committee and the CEO; and - The committee is advised by an independent compensation consultant.

-The fiscal year 2021 compensation decisions for our NEOs were made in three steps.
+The fiscal year 2022 compensation decisions for our NEOs were made in three steps.

 Steps When 1.
-Design Program - The program for the year is approved (including targeted levels of annual and long-term pay, fixed End of 2020 and beginning of 2021
+Design Program - The program for the year is approved (including targeted levels of annual and long-term pay, fixed and incentive compensation, and any base salary adjustment).
+End of 2021 and beginning of 2022

-- 2.Establish Range of Compensation Opportunities Incentive compensation opportunities are set based on End of 2020 and beginning of 2021 corporate performance.
-Minimum, target, and maximum performance levels and payouts are established for incentive awards. - 3.
-Review Performance Performance is reviewed and incentive pool amounts are approved which leads to decisions Beginning of 2022 about annual cash incentive awards and performance-based long-term equity awards.
+- 2.Establish Range of Compensation Opportunities Incentive compensation opportunities are set based on End of 2021 and beginning of 2022 corporate performance.
+Minimum, target, and maximum performance levels and payouts are established for incentive - 3.
+Review Performance Performance is reviewed and incentive pool amounts are approved which determines the Beginning of 2023 annual cash incentive amounts and performance-based long-term equity awards.

 The committee may use its judgment to supplement, reduce or modify at any time the compensation intended to be paid or awarded to the NEOs.
 The committee believes that it is in the best interest of the company and its shareholders that the committee have sufficient latitude to recognize and reward superior performance, which is important to attract and retain talented executives, and to adjust awards to reflect the quality of the company's financial performance.
+The committee did not exercise any such positive discretion this year.